openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 * Profile of OID4VCI to issue IETF SD-JWT VCs (can be both remote and in-person), including
   * Wallet Attestation
-* Profile of OID4VP without using W3C Digital Credentials API [@w3c.digital_credentials_api] to present IETF SD-JWT VCs
+* Profile of OID4VP to present IETF SD-JWT VCs
-* Profile of OID4VP over W3C Digital Credentials API to present
+* Profile of OID4VP over the W3C Digital Credentials API [@w3c.digital_credentials_api] to present
   * IETF SD-JWT VCs
   * ISO mdocs
 * Protocol for User Authentication by the Wallet at a Verifier (SIOP v2)